agbonitz/xc_functional/README.md

 If you have any questions / issues please contact us via e-mail at groth@theo-physik.uni-kiel.de

-Please find a list of related references in the provided BibTex file.
+Please find a list of related references in the provided BibTex file and a data set of static structure factors of the electron gas.